-From 30 March 2020 the sole shareholder and ultimate shareholder of the Company is SIA "NORD FIN ASSET" (registration number 44103136863, adress: Dubultu prospekts 3, Jurmala, Latvia) (Note 28).
-Civinity OU (registration number 12852553, address: Roosikrantsi 2k-222, Tallinn city, Harju country, 10119 Estonia, management board member Dzintars Stašulis) was the sole shareholder of the Company untill 30 March 2020.
-Javis Trust was the ultimate shareholder of the Group, address of the entity: Georgious Griva Digeni 81-83, Jacovides Tower, Republic of Cyprus, utill 30 March 2020.
+From 30 March 2020 the sole shareholder and ultimate shareholder of the Company is SIA "NORD FIN ASSET" (registration number 44103136863, adress: Dubultu prospekts 3, Jurmala, Latvia).
+Then SIA "Nord FIN ASSET" aquired 100% of shares of the company from Civinity OU (Former shareholder).
 The sole ultimate beneficiary holding a 100% ownership interest SIA "NORD FIN ASSET" is Deividas Jacka.
-The ultimate beneficiary owners in the fund Javis Trust was the residents of the Republic of Lithuania.